georgenturner/viability-report/assuming_the_worst.md

 However, Savills assumed values in the FVA stated the following amounts:
 ![](/assets/HeygateViabilityAssessment_leaseholdvalues.png)

 As is clear, the values assumed by Savills were in most cases around £100,000 per unit higher than the real amounts paid.
-This has the effect of artificially supressing the viability of the scheme, as the costs in the scheme would be larger than the acutal costs of the development.
+This has the effect of artificially suppressing the viability of the scheme, as the costs in the scheme would be larger than the acutal costs of the development.
+Again this simply can not be dismissed as a timing difference.
+Although Southwark council stated buying homes on the estate in 2004 in 2011 the Council was still paying £115,000 for a two bedroom flat on the estate.

 What is particularly galling about this case is that the council insisted that prices being offered were in line with market rates, and fought leaseholders who thought they should have been offered more.

-However, when it came to determining the viability of building new affordable homes the developer was insisting that the market rates were much higer.
+However, when it came to determining the viability of building new affordable homes the developer was insisting that the market rates of the costs were much higher.

 Whichever valuation was the correct one, someone was getting screwed.